dtarde/dtarde/README.md

-Hi! 👋 My name is Dalton Tarde :)
+Hi there! 👋 My name is Dalton Tarde :)
 =======================

 I am currently studying Computer Science and English at San Diego State University